mfthomps/Labtainers/docs/labdesigner.md

 Format type 2:
      <nametag> = [ logfile ] : <line_type> : <line_id>
          where:
-                   nametag - The symbolic name of the artifact, which will be referenced in the goals configuration file.
+                   nametag - The symbolic name of the result, which will be referenced in the goals configuration file.
 It must be alphanumeric, underscores permitted. logfile - The field is in the logfile result file line_type - Identifies how the line is to be identified, values include: